 The patient must be sedated, intubated and cooled down with water in order to survive.
 As soon as intubation is effected, the patient can breathe normally, oxygen can be administered and the crisis can be curtailed if it has not progressed too far.

-But, of course, eventually the patient will have to wake up.
+Of course, eventually the patient will have to wake up and be able to survive without medical equipment.
 Corticosteroids can be used to reduce the swelling but ideally one of several surgical solutions is needed.

 The goal of surgery, whichever technique is used, is to relieve the airway obstruction permanently while maintaining the original function of the larynx (protection of the airways).